linzhangUCA/3421tpl-lab_rover/README.md

 - (3%) Technical drawing of the driving wheel.
 - (2%) Technical drawing of the caster wheel.

+> [!TIP]
+>
+> - People are supposed to follow these drawing to replicate an identical physical structure of the robot.
+> - Please refer to the [image insertion guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#images)

 ### 2. (10%) Electrical Design

 - (7%) Diagram of signal wire connections in-between Pico, motor driver, motors, encoders, distance sensors and other sensors.
 - (3%) Wiring diagram for all electrical components.

 > [!TIP]
+>
-> You can use one diagram for all.
+> - You can use one diagram for all.
+> - People are supposed to follow these diagrams to get the electrical components to work.

 ### 3. (10%) Software Design